-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan

-The comprehensive spending plan is auto-populated from all line items in the tables and is in read-only format.
+The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
+Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).

-ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal 15% State Total Estimated Share Share Funding Total \$4,685,801.00 \$826,907.00 \$5,512,708.00
+ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal Share 15% State Share Total Estimated Funding Total \$4,828,077.00 \$851,345.00 \$5,679,422.00